 Why wouldn’t you want to buy one?

-There’s also the fact that if there are any building systems located on the roof of the building, this could mean having to give workers access to your suddenly not-so-private private outdoor space.
+For starters, you’ll be more vulnerable to leaks in a top-floor apartment that's just under the roof.
+More maintenance will be necessary.
+If there are any building systems located on the roof of the building, you may have to give workers access to your suddenly not-so-private private outdoor space.

-Adler adds that the elevator ride to and from a penthouse apartment takes the longest—which could be annoying when you’re rushing to work in the morning.
+What's more, the elevator ride to and from a penthouse apartment takes the longest—which could be annoying when you’re rushing out the door.

-And what happens if the elevator is out?
-Will you be able to walk up all those stairs?
-There are also safety issues involved.
-Should there be a medical emergency or a fire, it’ll take police/firefighters/EMTs longer to get to you on the top floor.
+And what happens if the elevator breaks down or during a blackout?
+Will you be able to walk up and down all those stairs?
+In smaller buildings without elevators, you'll be climbing up and down lots of stairs, day in and day out.
+It's definitely worth considering safety issues, as well.
+Should there be a medical emergency or a fire, it’ll take first responders longer to get to you on the top floor.

 What types of buildings have penthouses?